 The A.C.A.
-Co-operative Association Ltd. offers a bursary of \$500. to a worthy student in the second year of the Degree program.
-The bursary will be awarded on the basis of scholastic achievement, need, interest in farming and the poultry industry in particular.
+Co-operative Association Ltd. offers two bursaries of \$500 each, one to a worthy student in the second year of the Degree program and one to a worthy student in the second year of the Technician program.
+The bursaries will be awarded on the basis of scholastic achievement, need, interest in farming and the poultry industry in particular.

-Application for the bursary must be made by May 1st.
+Applications for the bursaries must be made by May 1st.
 Application forms are available from the Registrar's Office.